-BUS 1934 Meeting and Event Planning
+BUS 1934 Meeting and Event Planning 3 credits - Spring Only

 In this course, students are introduced to the techniques of planning meetings and events within hotel, conference center, and corporate venues.
 Topics include: site selection, budgeting, meeting room layouts, sales and catering functions, and organizational timetables.
 (Formerly Meeting Planning and Conventions.)